Putting a systemd service behind a VPN

 As it turns out systemd has good support for Linux namespaces and sharing them between units.

 Run the intended application inside the namespace

 Namespace & NAT

-When systemd can create a namespace but it won't be linked to a name so it can be
+While systemd can create a namespace it is not able to link it to a name for

 ip netns.
 This is not strictly necessary but

 simplifies further setup a lot so we'll take care of it manually.

 [Unit] Description=Network namespace %i StopWhenUnneeded=true [Service] Type=oneshot RemainAfterExit=yes # systemd creates a new network namespace for us PrivateNetwork=yes # Create new named namespace using ip netns # (this ensures that things like /var/run/netns are properly setup) ExecStart=/sbin/ip netns add %i # Drop the network namespace that ip netns just created ExecStart=/bin/umount /var/run/netns/%i # Re-use the same name for the network namespace that systemd put us in ExecStart=/bin/mount --bind /proc/self/ns/net /var/run/netns/%i # Clean up the name when we're done ExecStop=/sbin/ip netns delete %i

 Starting this unit gets us a namespace with a single interface (

 inside.
 What we want to do next is configure a virtual link between the namespace